evmos/ethermint/docs/guides/wallets/metamask.md

 ## Downloading State

 to see metamask logs, go to top right circle -> settings -> advanced -> download state logs. if you search through the json file for the account address you'll find the tx history

-## Known issues

-Currently, it's not possible to add custom tokens (even for APhotons) unless you deploy a token contract (eg: ERC20).